colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-49-57-948539-c-design-patterns-and-derivatives-pricing-by-mark-s-joshi.md

 ## Conclusion

-"C++ Design Patterns and Derivatives Pricing" by Mark S. Joshi is an invaluable resource for anyone interested in mastering design patterns in C++ and applying them to derivatives pricing.
+"C++ Design Patterns and Derivatives Pricing by Mark S. Joshi is an invaluable resource for anyone interested in mastering design patterns in C++ and applying them to derivatives pricing.
 Whether you are a finance professional or a developer looking to enhance your skills, this book will provide you with the knowledge and practical examples you need to succeed.

 #C++ #DerivativesPricing